WASHINGTON (AP) — President Donald Trump needs Mitch McConnell more than ever.

-That allowed McConnell to turn back Democrats’ demands for agreement on new testimony, particularly from former White House national security adviser John Bolton, who has indicated he will defy Trump’s orders and appear if subpoenaed.
+That allowed McConnell to turn back Democrats’ demands for new testimony, particularly from former White House national security adviser John Bolton, who has indicated he will defy Trump’s orders and appear if subpoenaed.

 Democrats still hope to force votes on Bolton and other witnesses they say can provide new evidence for the case against Trump.
 McConnell is trying to prevent any votes that will prolong the trial and split his party, particularly vulnerable senators up for reelection in 2020.

 Senate Minority Leader Chuck Schumer warned Monday that failing to call new witnesses and testimony would turn the Senate trial into a “farce.”‘